 Mortgage requirements for first-time home buyers can vary from one lender to the next, and also among the different loan programs.
 But there are some common “ingredients” used across the industry.
 So let’s focus on those.

 For the most part, mortgage qualifications and requirements are the same for first-time and repeat home buyers alike.
-There really isn’t much distinction, from the perspective of mortgage loan eligibility.
-So most of the qualification standards mentioned below apply to buyers of all kinds, including first-timers.
+There really isn’t much distinction, from an eligibility standpoint.
+But there are quite a few financing programs available for first-time buyers — and we’ll cover those below.

 If you’re going to use a conventional home loan (that is not insured by the government) to buy a house, you’ll probably have to make a down payment of at least 3% of the purchase price or appraised value.

 Fannie Mae and Freddie Mac, the two government-sponsored corporations that buy home loans from lenders, will purchase mortgage loans with up to 97% of the home value – but usually no higher than that.
 That means the lowest down payment requirement for first-time home buyers using a conventional loan is 3% in most cases.

 Federal Housing Administration (FHA) home loans allow eligible borrowers to make a down payment as low as 3.5% of the purchase price or appraised value.
 First-time buyers must have a credit score of 580 or higher to qualify for this down-payment option.

 VA loans (for military members and veterans) typically offer 100% financing.
 That means there is no down payment requirement for a first-time home buyer who uses a VA-guaranteed mortgage loan.
 That’s a huge benefit for those who are eligible for this particular program.

 Credit scores are another important mortgage requirement for first-time home buyers.
 These three-digit numbers give lenders some insight into how you have borrowed and repaid money in the past.
 Credit scores are based on information contained within a person’s credit report history, which includes such things as car loans, credit cards, and other forms of borrowing activity.